Main Content

 If x is nonuniformly sampled, then pspectrum linearly interpolates the signal to a uniform grid and defines an effective sample rate equal to the inverse of the median of the differences between adjacent time points.
 Express 'FrequencyLimits' in terms of the effective sample rate.

-Example: [0.2*pi 0.7*pi] computes the spectrum of a signal with no time information from 0.2π to 0.7π rad/sample.
+Example: [0.2*pi 0.7*pi] computes the spectrum between 0.2π rad/sample and 0.7π rad/sample of a signal with no time information.

 Frequency resolution bandwidth, specified as the comma-separated pair consisting of 'FrequencyResolution' and a real numeric scalar, expressed in Hz if the input contains time information, or in normalized units of rad/sample if not.
 This argument cannot be specified simultaneously with 'TimeResolution'.
 The default value of this argument depends on the size of the input data.
 See Spectrogram Computation for details.

 Spectral leakage, specified as the comma-separated pair consisting of 'Leakage' and a real numeric scalar between 0 and 1.
-'Leakage' controls the Kaiser window sidelobe attenuation relative to the mainlobe width, compromising between improving resolution and decreasing leakage:
+'Leakage' controls the Kaiser window sidelobe attenuation relative to the mainlobe width, balancing between improving resolution and decreasing leakage:

 • A large leakage value resolves closely spaced tones, but masks nearby weak tones.